Here2ServeU/t2s-bank-terraform/README.md

-# Creating a complete Core Banking System on AWS using Terraform
+# Deploying A complete Core Banking System on AWS using Terraform

 This repository contains Terraform configurations for provisioning Auto Scaling groups and SNS topics on AWS.